 I've analyzed over 200 YouTube channels and found creators with less than 1,000 subs get an average of three to five subscribers for every video uploaded.
 That means between 200 and 300 videos before you're likely to reach enough subscribers to qualify to make money on your videos.

-Even YouTube channels with 1,000 subs are being kicked out of the program because of the 4,000-hour requirement.
+YouTube is even kicking channels with 1,000 subscribers out of the program because of the 4,000-hour requirement.
 If the average watch time per video is around three minutes, you need a constant stream of videos and new views to hit that 240,000 minutes each year to stay in the program.

 Taking all this together, can you still make money on YouTube…even if you're a small niche channel?